vigasdeep/manakpura.com/README.md

 # manakpura.com

 Publically hosted website of Manakpura Village on Behalf of Mr. Gursharan Singh Virdi.
+I do not intend to take credits for this work.